We Are Here For You

 Belonging and Inclusion

-The Student Life Multicultural Center (MCC) serves the campus community through belonging and support, advocacy and visibility, and education and empowerment.
+The Student Life Center for Belonging and Social Change (CBSC) serves the campus community through belonging and support, advocacy and visibility, and education and empowerment.
 Our programs and services include:

 - Cohort Groups and Mentorship Programs